Abbildungen der Seite

 I

-the exclufive word alone; but that all the inftances which they have recorded of his appearance, are inftances of appearance to his difciples; that their reasonings upon it, and allufions to it, are confined to this fupposition; and that, by one of them, Peter is made to fay, "Him God raised up the third day, and fhewed him openly, not to all the people, but to witneffes chosen before of God, even to us, who did eat and drink with him after he rose from the dead *.”
-The commoneft understanding must have perceived, that the hiftory of the refurrection would have come with more advantage, if they had related that Jefus appeared, after he was risen, to his foes as well as his friends, to the fcribes and pharifees, the Jewish council, and the Roman governor: or even if they had afferted the public appearance of Christ in general unqualified terms, without noticing, as they have done, the presence of his disciples upon each occasion, and noticing it in fuch a manner as to lead their
+the exclufive word alone; but that all the inftances which they have recorded of his appearance, are inftances of appearance his difciples; that their reasonings upon it, and allufions to it, are confined to this fuppofition; and that, by one of them, Peter is made to fay, "Him God raised up the third day, and fhewed him openly, not to all the people, but to witneffes chosen before of God, even to us, who did eat and drink with him after he rose from the dead*.”
+The commoneft understanding must have perceived, that the hiftory of the refurrection would have come with more advantage, if they had related that Jefus appeared, after he was risen, to his foes as well as his friends, to the fcribes and pharifees, the Jewish council, and the Roman governor: or even if they had afferted the public appearance of Chrift in general unqualified terms, without noticing, as they have done, the presence of his difciples upon each occafion, and noticing it in fuch a manner as to lead their

 *Acts x.
 40. 41.